chubillkelvin/core-native-boilerplate/README.md

 This project serves as a simple-to-use boilerplate project to implement the [core-native](https://github.com/dionshihk/core-native-project) framework to a react-native project.

-It is a lightweight framework based on React Native + Redux + Redux Saga, in strict TypeScript.
+The [core-native](https://github.com/dionshihk/core-native-project) framework is a lightweight framework based on React Native + Redux + Redux Saga, in strict TypeScript.

 [V8 Javascript Engine](https://github.com/Kudo/react-native-v8) is used by android by default in this project for better performance.